 - A. Recovery is an approach to helping the individual to live a healthy, satisfying, and hopeful life despite limitations and/or continuing effects caused by his or her substance use disorder.
 "Rehabilitation" is a strength-based approach to skills development that focuses on maximizing an individual's functioning.
 Services shall support the individual in accomplishing his/her desired results.
 Program staffing should be multi-disciplinary and reflect the cultural, linguistic, ethnic, age, gender, sexual orientation and other social characteristics of the community which the program serves.
 Families, caregivers, human service agency personnel and other significant support persons should be encouraged to participate in the planning and implementation process in responding to the individual's needs and desires, and in facilitating the individual's choices and responsibilities.
-Recovery programs by design may employ credentialed personnel and/or others with expert knowledge and experience in the substance use disorder treatment and recovery field. - B. Under this Agreement, the Contractor shall provide those services, which are dictated by attached Addenda, Schedules and/or Attachments; specifically, Contractor will adhere to Addendum I Agreement for Federal Block Grant, Addendum II Agreement For The Provision Of Substance Use Disorder Services Residential Treatment and Withdrawal Managements Services, Addendum III Agreement For The Provision Of Substance Use Disorder Services, and Addendum IV Dual Diagnosis Capability in Addiction Training.
+Recovery programs by design may employ credentialed personnel and/or others with expert knowledge and experience in the substance use disorder treatment and recovery field. - B. Under this Agreement, the Contractor shall provide those services, which are dictated by attached Addenda, Schedules and/or Attachments; specifically, Contractor will adhere to Addendum I Agreement for Federal Block Grant and Addendum II Agreement for the Provision of Substance Use Disorder Services Perinatal Services.
 The Contractor agrees to be knowledgeable in and apply all pertinent local, State and Federal laws and regulations; including, but not limited to those referenced in the body of this Agreement, and all memos, letters, or instruction given by the Director and/or Program Manager II or designee in the provision of any and all Substance Use Disorder programs.
-In the event information in the

-Addenda, Schedules and/or Attachments conflicts with the basic Agreement, then information in the Addenda, Schedules and/or Attachments shall take precedence to the extent permitted by law.

-C. Data Collection and Performance Outcome Requirements
+In the event information in the Addenda, Schedules and/or Attachments conflicts with the basic Agreement, then information in the Addenda, Schedules and/or Attachments shall take precedence to the extent permitted by law. - C. Data Collection and Performance Outcome Requirements